Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 - **Impact:** Out of memory errors
 - **Solution:** Files are processed group by group with explicit memory cleanup after each group; consider splitting input files further if individual groups remain too large

-### Issue: ValueError — file contains rows from multiple effective_model_groups
+### Issue: ValueError — file contains rows from multiple models
-- **Cause:** A single input CSV file contains rows for two or more models that map to different `effective_model_group` values in the label map
+- **Cause:** A single input CSV file contains rows for two or more models.
-- **Impact:** The transform raises a `ValueError` and stops immediately.
-This is intentional — allowing processing to continue would produce silently incorrect `result_order` and `matched_control` values for the secondary group's rows.
+- **Impact:** The transform raises a `ValueError` immediately and stops.
+This is intentional — allowing processing to continue would produce silently incorrect `result_order` and `matched_control` values.
-- **Solution:** Split the mixed file so that each output file contains data for only one model.
+- **Solution:** Split the mixed file so that each output file contains data for exactly one model.
 This is the expected and supported input format.